stephengold/Minie/README.md

     + customize debug material per collision object
     + visualize the local axes, bounding boxes, and/or CCD swept spheres of collision objects
+    + visualize the children of compound collision shapes
     + optional high-resolution debug meshes for convex shapes
     + options to generate debug meshes that include indices, normals (for shading), and/or texture coordinates (for texturing)